Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

   /// A path of this route that is used to create the application URL. final String path;

-  /// A query parameters of this route that is used to create the application URL. final Map<String, dynamic> parameters;
+  /// A parameters of this route that is used to create the application URL. final Map<String, dynamic> parameters;

   /// ... other fields declarations, constructors